Introduction

 What is bankroll management, and what is an ideal bankroll size?

-Bankroll management involves prudently managing your investments at the poker table to ensure that you always have sufficient funds available to play real-stake games.
+Bankroll management involves prudently managing your investments at the poker table to ensure you always have sufficient funds to play real-stake games.

 How do you build a poker bankroll?